- Where to Buy Meat Online: 12 Best Meat Delivery Services - April 12, 2023

 - A Kansas City strip may occasionally have a larger strip of fat whereas a New York strip has had the fat trimmed off.

-I hail from Kansas City, so I’m partial to this name, even if it is the same as the New York strip.
+I hail from Kansas City, so I’m partial to this name, even if it is the same as the New York strip (NY strip).
 This strip is taken from the loin primal of the animal.
 Due to its position, this cut of meat is very tender, and can be very flavorful, thanks to the large vein of fat that runs through it.